 • Three dozen arrows to be shot immediately after 6 sighters.

 • Three dozen arrows can be shot on their own or as part of the first three dozen arrows of a longer imperial round.

 • Distances can be shot in any order.
 However, we recommend new members should claim awards in sequence.

-• Scores need to be achieved and reported twice to qualify for an award.
+• Scores need to be achieved and reported twice in the calendar year to qualify for an award.

 • Qualifying scores for a given distance must be shot on different days.